 The Ecole Supérieure de Commerce de Clermont has made a solid place for itself since its creation in 1919.
-Under the patronage of the Ministry of Commerce, the city of Clermont-Ferrand, the Conseil Général du Puy-de-Dôme (General Council), the Chamber of Commerce and several companies in partnership with the General Council, the ESC Clermont welcomed a first class of 76 students.
-Since then, more than 11 000 men and women from all walks of life have trodden the grounds of the Trudaine campus.
+Under the patronage of the Ministry of Commerce, the city of Clermont-Ferrand, the Conseil Général du Puy-de-Dôme (General Council), the Chamber of Commerce and several companies in partnership with the General Council, ESC Clermont welcomed a first class of 76 students.
+Since then, more than 11,000 men and women from all walks of life have walked the grounds of the Trudaine campus.

-Firmly open to the world around, the Group ESC Clermont has built strong relationships with regional and international economic stakeholders, partnerships with 100 establishments in more than 50 countries and has enriched its faculty by receiving professors and researchers who are strongly committed to the life of the school.
-New programmes, in line with the needs of the market make up those offered at the school: The Bachelor in International Management, created in 2007 or the Master in Management programme both figure prominently and regularly in national rankings (Le Figaro) and international rankings (Top 50 of the Financial Times);
+With a resolutely international outlook, Group ESC Clermont has built strong relationships with regional and international economic stakeholders, partnerships with 100 establishments in more than 50 countries and has enriched its faculty by receiving professors and researchers who are strongly committed to the life of the school.
+New programmes, aligned with market requirements complete the comprehensive course offering: The Bachelor in International Management, created in 2007 or the Master in Management programme both figure prominently and regularly in national rankings (Le Figaro) and international rankings (Top 50 of the Financial Times).

-The school is organized on a human scale and is committed to being open to diversity.
-It is a signatory of the charter of ‘Les Cordées de la Réussite’ and a leading member of the organization.
-In this context, it hosts the ‘Ecole de la 2e Chance Auvergne’ and trains and accompanies 260 young men and women every year.
+The school is organised on a human scale and is committed to an international policy and to diversity.
+It is a signatory of the charter of ‘Les Cordées de la Réussite’ (scheme set up by the Ministry of Higher Education to promote access for young people, regardless of their socio-economic background, to quality education) and a leading member of the organisation.
+In this context, it hosts the ‘Ecole de la 2e Chance Auvergne’ (a second-chance school scheme) and trains and accompanies 260 young men and women every year.

-After a brief period of 18 months as one of 4 graduate management schools that merged to form France Business School, Groupe ESC Clermont regained its autonomy in January 2015.
-With its nearly 100 year old history, resolutely turned towards all kinds of modern pedagogy, the digital world and entrepreneurship, the school today aims to be a place of learning, of experimentation and innovation for its students from all horizons, its networks and its environment.
-In 2015 the inauguration of its ‘Quartier des Labs’ along with the Business incubator created in 2014, will have been a strong marker of its project for 2020.
+After a brief period of 18 months as one of 4 graduate management schools that merged to form France Business School, Group ESC Clermont regained its autonomy in January 2015.
+With its nearly century-old history, resolutely turned towards all kinds of modern pedagogy, the digital world and entrepreneurship, the school today aims to be a place of learning, of experimentation and innovation for its students from all horizons, its networks and its environment.
+In 2015, the inauguration of its ‘Quartier des Labs’ (a combination of resources encouraging the implementation of projects and ultimately the employability of graduates) along with the business incubator created in 2014, is powerful evidence of the dynamism driving its project for 2020.

 A nearly 100 year old history… to be continued !